Call of Duty: Warzone player shares an overly dramatic Death Comm message

-This Call of Duty: Warzone player was treated to an incredibly dramatic and somewhat wholesome message.
+A Call of Duty: Warzone streamer was treated to an incredibly dramatic death comm message in a recent game.

 Reddit user TrikPikYT shared a brief clip from a Warzone lobby before the game begins.
 During this time, people are free to mess around shooting each other and respawn until the match starts.
 In the clip, TrikPikYT is standing on top of a building, shooting down at someone who is attempting to execute another player with a finishing move.